 17. What should I do if I have an accident and/or need to make a claim?

-You must contact the Buildings Office on ext 2134 or email email@example.com, particularly if the damage is substantial as it may be necessary to appoint an Assessor before repairs are carried out.
+You must contact Buildings and Estates on ext 2134 or email firstname.lastname@example.org, particularly if the damage is substantial as it may be necessary to appoint an Assessor before repairs are carried out.
 Also refer to the section entitled ‘Claim Procedure & Advice’ (for when an accident or loss occurs).